 Please ensure the text of your paper is double-spaced and has consecutive(continuous) LINE numbering.
 Please also ensure to add PAGE numbers to the source file- this is an essential peer review requirement.

 With the submitted manuscript authors are requested to provide full contact details of six potential reviewers including email addresses.
 The suggested reviewers should not be from the same institution as the author, Chemosphere Editors or Editorial Board members.
 Not more than one should come from the same country as the author.
 It should also be avoided to suggest referees that are living in a different country but have the same nationality as the author.
+NEW SUBMISSION

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.